bugnano/archivefs/README.md

 ### For compiling

-* A Rust 1.31 or greater
+* Rust 1.31 or greater
 * Development files for libarchive (usually provided by the `libarchive-dev` or `libarchive-devel` package)